Adamslab/OpenSlider/3D Models/X-Axis/X-Axis Readme.txt

 The X-Axis is made of four main parts.
 The roller carriage, the carriage body and the mounting plate.

+The models are currently being worked on.
+I don't suggest trying to print them for yourself just yet, they will most likely change.
+Stay tuned for a video tutorial on the assembly.

 You need to print the roller carriage two times.
 They mount to the bottom of the carriage body using M3 nuts and bolts, and they face in opposite direction.